 - End-of-Summer Harvard-wide Poster Session

-- Travel to and from the program is covered
+- If the program is on campus, then travel to and from the program is covered and free on-campus housing will be provided.

 - Must be a Citizen or Permanent resident of the United States